 Reducing Stress During Pregnancy

 Every expectant mother experiences stress at times throughout her pregnancy.
-This is a normal part of pregnancy and, in fact, even prepares your little one for his journey into your arms.
-However, there are times when regular every day stress can move into overdrive.
-Especially when mothers see their To Do lists getting longer instead of shorter.
-There are so many things they want to accomplish before the baby arrives and it seems as though there is so little time.
-Stress reduction should be at the top of the To Do list!
-Start with simple things that are scientifically proven to reduce stress:
+This is a normal part of pregnancy and, in fact, even prepares your baby for his journey into your arms.
+However, there are times when regular every-day stress can move into overdrive.
+Especially when mothers see their To-Do lists getting longer instead of shorter.
+There are so many things you want to accomplish before the baby arrives, and it seems as though time is going by quickly.
+Stress reduction should be at the top of the To-Do list.
+Start with simple tips that are scientifically proven to reduce stress:

 Schedule time to do activities that increase your joy.
 Hang out with girlfriends who make you laugh.
 Surround yourself with people who make you feel good.

 Repetitive yawning actually helps reset the brain and allows you to refocus.